neulab/prompt2model/prompt2model/prompt_parser/readme.md

 demonstrations = prompt_spec.get_examples
 ```

-The `get_instruction` property returns the parsed instruction, and the
+The `get_instruction` property returns the parsed instruction and the
 `get_examples` property returns the parsed demonstrations.

 Please ensure you have valid OpenAI API credentials and adjust the unit tests